 The Storage API provides a mechanism to store arbitrary data and later retrieve it using simple key-value pair semantics.
 A few examples of how the storage api could be used include:

-- Store an auxilery dataset that use useful for your particular analysis.
+- Store an auxiliary dataset useful for your particular analysis.

 - Store custom shapes for regions of interest for your application